 - Veggie Lover's: 140 calories

-According to the Pizza Hut website, there are four slices in each Personal Pan pizza.
+There are four slices in each Personal Pan pizza, according to the Pizza Hut website.
 So be sure to multiply the number of calories in the Pizza Hut Nutrition Calculator by four if you plan on eating the whole pizza.

-If you want to indulge in a whole Pizza Hut pepperoni pizza without so many calories, you can make modifications.
+If you want to enjoy a whole Pizza Hut Personal Pan pizza without so many calories, you can make modifications.
 The Cleveland Clinic recommends making changes such as:

-- Reducing or eliminating the cheese: Just cutting the cheese in half can significantly reduce the calorie count.
+- Reducing or eliminating the cheese: Just cutting the cheese in half can significantly reduce the calorie count of your Pizza Hut pizza.

-- Skipping the meat: Not willing to cut out cheese?
-Consider forgoing Pizza Hut pepperoni altogether, since it adds a lot of fat and preservatives.
+- Skipping the meat: If you're not willing to cut out cheese, consider forgoing Pizza Hut pepperoni, as it adds a lot of fat and preservatives.

 - Piling up the veggies: Just because you cut out meat doesn't mean you have to go without toppings.
 Opt for plenty of vegetables on your pizza to add nutritional value.

-When you look at the Pizza Hut Personal Pan pizza calories, you may believe that you can never enjoy this meal if you want to lose weight.
-However, restricting yourself in such a way can be counterproductive.
-A September 2013 comprehensive review in Frontiers in Psychology found that restrained eating is a predictor of weight gain, not loss.
+When you look at the Pizza Hut Personal Pan pizza calories, you may believe that you can never enjoy this meal if you are watching your weight.
+But, restrictive eating can be counterproductive.
+In fact, it may actually be a predictor of weight gain, not loss, per September 2020 research in Cureus.

-As ACE Fitness reports, all foods can fit into a healthy diet with the right moderation.
-Rather than cutting out your favorite foods completely, you should focus on enjoying pizza and other goodies sometimes while relying on more nutritious foods most of the time.
+All foods can fit into a balanced diet in the right moderation, ACE Fitness reports.
+Rather than cutting out your favorite foods completely, you should focus on enjoying pizza sometimes while relying on more nutritious foods most of the time.